 Best estimate claims reserves are calculated by deducting the implicit margin for prudence which is contained within the booked reserves.
-For this year end, given the immaturity of the book, there is no management margin.

 Typically, the main methods used for the projection of both best estimate and booked reserves include paid and reported loss development methods, the paid and reported Bornhuetter-Fergusson methods (which is a Bayesian estimation approach), the Initial Expected Loss method, and judgment.
 All methods will make use of both paid and incurred data.
 Other reserving methods may be considered as required.
 The selected ultimate loss will be based on one particular method or a weighting between several.
-For this year end, given the immaturity of the book, the incurred Bornhuetter-Fergusson methods has been used.
+For this year end, given the immaturity of the book, the incurred Bornhuetter-Fergusson method has been used.